 Alexander Irvine (1863 - 1941):

-Irvine was born, the ninth of twelve children, in Pogue's Entry in the town of Antrim - the street he was later to make famous.
+Irvine was born, the ninth of twelve children, in Scott's Entry in the town of Antrim.
 As a young man he worked as a newsboy, a miner and a soldier before emigrating to the United States in 1888, where he acquired an education.
 He graduated from Yale University as a minister of religion and preached for some years in the Church of the Ascension, Fifth Avenue, New York.

 During the First World War Irvine served as a morale officer on the western front, reputedly at the request of Lloyd George himself.
 Irvine's publications include The Souls Of Poor Folk (1921) and The Man From World's End (1926), as well as the celebrated My Lady Of The Chimney Corner (1913), a tribute to his mother, Anna Irvine nee Gilmour.